 Then I glued these 3 pieces in their proper location on the border sheet.
 This way I avoided any tape joints where there was text or images.
 This should work better for photocopying.

 I went there on Nov 6, 2017.
 They were able to copy my taped up single-sheet.............onto 1 complete sheet.
 The text box got a little fuzzier, but you can still read it ok.
 On future projects, I probably need to increase the font size.......to reduce the fuzziness from photocopying.
 The cost was $11.00 to make 3 dust jackets (I got 2 spares).
 I should make the width of the text box on the back a little smaller also..........the border is right up against the book edge.
+See above for finished photos of the dust cover from the copy shop.

 Making this dust jacket was more complicated than I originally thought..........because you need a special printer or copy machine to fit it onto just 1 page.
 The following process works ok if I do any more different just jackets......